Volume 14, Issue 4 (Int J Mol Cell Med 2025) Int J Mol Cell Med 2025, 14(4): 1072-1083 | Back to browse issues page

 URL: http://ijmcmed.org/article-1-2577-en.html

-2- Department of Biochemistry, Faculty of Medicine, Birjand University of Medical Sciences, Birjand, Iran
+2- Department of Nursing, Qaen School of Medical Sciences, Geriatric Health Research Center, Birjand University of Medical Sciences, Birjand, Iran.

 3- Department of Biology, Faculty of Sciences, Ferdowsi University of Mashhad, Mashhad, Iran.

-4- Basic Sciences Research Institute, Mashhad University of Medical Sciences, Mashhad, Iran. & Metabolic Syndrome Research Center, Mashhad University of Medical Sciences, Mashhad, Iran.
+4- Cancer research Center, Mashhad University of Medical Sciences, Mashhad, Iran & Metabolic Syndrome Research Center, Mashhad University of Medical Sciences, Mashhad, Iran.

 5- Cellular and Molecular Research Center, Birjand University of Medical Sciences, Birjand, Iran , mansouri_atena@yahoo.com